TEKIMAX/cmmc-level-1-compliance/README.md

 **Built by Small Business Owners, For Small Business Owners**

 We are **Tekimax LLC**, a small technology business that went through CMMC Level 1 compliance ourselves.
 When we couldn't find affordable, privacy-focused compliance tools designed for small businesses, we built our own.
-Instead of keeping it proprietary, we open-sourced it under the MIT license so the entire small business community can benefit.
+Instead of keeping it proprietary, we open-sourced it under the Apache 2.0 license so the entire small business community can benefit.

 ### Our Story
 - 🏢 **Small Business Focus**: We understand the unique challenges small businesses face with compliance